SietseAchterop/RtcNoordApp/README.md

 ## Installation

 It basically works on linux, windows and mac.
-See the docs directory for a short description of the install process on the different platforms.
+See the appdocs directory for a short description of the install process on the different platforms.

 ## Usage